 Good hygiene reduces the chance for Bearded dragons to get sick.
-Unhygienic environments has the tendency to serve as a breeding ground for micro-organisms and acts as hiding place for worms and coccidiosis.
-Bearded dragon diseases that are common in unhygienic environments include ‘mouth rot’, yellow fungus disease, coccidiosis, intestinal worm infections, pneumonia and gastroenteritis.
+Unhygienic environments have the tendency to serve as a breeding ground for micro-organisms and act as a hiding place for worms and coccidiosis.
+Bearded dragon diseases that are common in unhygienic environments include ‘mouth rot’, yellow fungus disease, coccidiosis, intestinal worm infections, pneumonia, and gastroenteritis.

-The most important hygiene principles to prevent diseases are to keep the Bearded dragon environment clean and sterilisation.
+The most important hygiene principles to prevent diseases are to keep the Bearded dragon environment clean and sterilization.

 Preventing the spread of Bearded dragon diseases

 Some contagious diseases can spread from one Bearded dragon to another.
 This can either happen directly, e.g. when Bearded dragons sit on top of each other, or indirectly.
 Indirect transmission of diseases can take place through human hands and feeder insects.
 Common Bearded dragon diseases that can potentially spread indirectly are coccidiosis (through crickets), ‘mouth rot’, yellow fungus disease and salmonellosis.
 It is suspected that Adenovirus infections in Bearded dragons can also spread indirectly.